KodyKendall/llamapress/README.md

 ### 🌱 Our Origin Story
 LLamaPress was born out of necessity.
 At our SaaS startup/agency, we faced a common problem: users constantly needed new features and customizations.
 Each business had unique needs, making support expensive and complex.

-To solve this, we integrated a chatbot to assist lower-paying users.
+To solve this, we integrated a chatbot to assist our free tier of users.
 As we built LLMs into the chatbot, we realized something incredible: the bot was surprisingly effective, particularly because the underlying code was built on Ruby on Rails.
 That was our "aha" moment, and LLamaPress was born.

 ## 🏁 Current State of Affairs: